-Drugs that turn down your immune system: Some steroid-free drugs can stop your immune system from overreacting and attacking your skin.
+Systemic immunomodulators: Some steroid-free drugs can stop your immune system from overreacting and attacking your skin.
 Cyclosporine, methotrexate, and mycophenolate are pills taken by mouth to ease itching and give your skin a chance to heal.
 But they do come with side effects like increased blood pressure and an upset stomach.
 They also put you at an increased risk for infections and cancer.

 Phototherapy: If your doctor suggests “light therapy,” you’ll sit under a special machine that emits UVB light.
 UVB rays are the type that can give you a sunburn.
-But when you’re exposed to very small amounts, they actually help your skin.
+But when you’re exposed to very small amounts, they actually help heal your skin.

 UVB rays can reduce itching and inflammation.
 They can also help your skin resist bacteria that can cause infections.
 Up to 70% of people with stubborn eczema see their symptoms improve after about a month of light therapy.

 Antibiotics: Antibiotics won’t relieve your itching or skin redness.
 Still, you may take them if your eczema gets infected.

 Talk therapy: Having eczema can make you feel anxious, angry, or hopeless.
 The stress you feel can make your skin worse.
 Talking to a therapist or counselor can help you realize that you do have some control over your health -- or at least how you react to it.

 You can also join a support group with others who have eczema and are dealing with many of the same feelings.

 Stress reduction: If you’re not at ease talking with a therapist, there are other ways to ease your stress.